fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `secret_key` - (Optional) The secret key associated with the sservice account that has write access to your BigQuery table.
 If not provided, this will be pulled from the `FASTLY_BQ_SECRET_KEY` environment variable.
 Typical format for this is a private key in a string with newlines.
 * `format` - (Optional) Apache style log formatting.
 Must produce JSON that matches the schema of your BigQuery table.
 * `response_condition` - (Optional) Name of already defined `condition` to apply.
 This `condition` must be of type `RESPONSE`.
 For detailed information about Conditionals, see [Fastly's Documentation on Conditionals][fastly-conditionals].
+* `template` - (Optional) Big query table name suffix template.
+If set will be interpreted as a strftime compatible string and used as the [Template Suffix for your table](https://cloud.google.com/bigquery/streaming-data-into-bigquery#template-tables).

 The `syslog` block supports: